 You can get some really cool patterns on Amazon.
 There is not much of a selection available at Lowes or Home Depot.

-Here are some patterns I absolutely love if you want to add a little color in your bathroom:
+Here are some patterns I absolutely love, if you want to add a little color to your bathroom:

 Add a colorful shower curtain